-Jim White and Marisa Anderson -Swallowtail -Thrill Jockey Records - out May 10, 2024
+Jim White and Marisa Anderson -Swallowtail -Thrill Jockey Records

 An enchanting and illuminating celebration of process as joy.
 Swallowtail lives at the precipice of slowly unraveling revelation and the thrilling unknown